TheServerBorn/J-29-Interface-Engine/ARCHITECTURE.md

 The architecture pivot was therefore made before the project became deeply coupled to the original prototype.

-The v0.13 prototype remains preserved as a historical and functional reference.
+The early terminal prototype remains preserved as a historical and functional reference.

 ---